 The philosophy of the people must therefore confront the enemy on at least three levels simultaneously:

-- We fight the external enemy: capitalism, imperialism, Neo and Settler Colonialism Racism etc.
+- We fight the external enemy: capitalism, imperialism, Neo and Settler Colonialism Racism, etc.

 - We fight the internal enemy (The enemy agents among us).

 Failure to successfully engage the enemy on any of these levels will spell defeat for the revolution and the people who wage it.
-Here the simple duality, the People verses the Enemy only partially explains the fight to be waged.
+Here the simple duality, the People versus the Enemy only partially explains the fight to be waged.
 To be effective our fight distinguishes the relevant aspects of the enemy (external/internal/ideological) and wages an appropriate fight against each aspect.
-To be reduced to a fight with the external and internal, will get you killed by the ignored ideological other.
+To be reduced to a fight with the external and internal will get you killed by the ignored ideological other.
 Philosophy, if it is to have value, must reveal the workings of all the forces involved in the fight for the people’s liberty.

 Finally, our worldview affirms the reality of the African Nation we seek to build.
 It confronts the patriarchal superstructures of ideas, traditions, and practices that oppress our women and divide us on gender lines and it directs the essential class struggle that characterizes every aspect of our exploitation and oppression.
 Again, in the context of this three-pronged nation-class-gender struggle, fighting only two of three aspects is to be defeated by the forgotten other.
 Conscience-in-action or Consciencism, explains the world that exists, to change it into the world we want and need.